 After Surgery, Cai Stands Straighter—and Stronger

-Orthopaedic experts at Children’s Hospital Los Angeles use enhanced growing rods to correct one patient’s severe scoliosis.
+Orthopedic experts at Children’s Hospital Los Angeles use enhanced growing rods to correct one patient’s severe scoliosis.

 By Eunice Oh